No description

 Migration Status

-This bootstrap now includes feed sync workers for the NVD and CISA KEV catalogs, including persistence of CVE metadata, known-exploited CVE metadata, and source status, plus the first CT-CVE status GUI/API slice with editable source configuration and feed/API activity logs.
+This bootstrap now includes feed sync workers for the NVD, CISA KEV, Ubuntu OSV, and Red Hat Security Data catalogs, including persistence of CVE metadata, known-exploited CVE metadata, Linux affected package metadata, and source status, plus the first CT-CVE status GUI/API slice with editable source configuration and feed/API activity logs.
 The first CT Ops connector path is implemented for signed inventory ingestion, immediate matching, and signed finding delivery.
 CT-CVE subscription status from CT Ops remains outstanding migration work.